This post may contain affiliate links. Read our disclosure policy here.

 Using Fresh Ravioli

-You can also use frozen ravioli for this recipe, not to be confused with tortellini.
-One advantage to frozen ravioli is they are already pre-cooked, so they don’t need as long to boil and are softer in the center.
+You can also use fresh ravioli for this recipe, not to be confused with tortellini.
+You just need to add 2 minutes to your boiling time until the ravioli has an al dente texture.
 In the recipe below, you’ll find the directions.

 Gluten-Free Toasted Ravioli